comp426-2022-fall/a99-team-32/docs/planning.md

 # Planning

 ## 12/03
-- Brainstorm project ideas
+- Brainstormed project ideas
-- Decide on weather and geocoding APIs to create weather forecasting app
+- Decided on weather and geocoding APIs to create weather forecasting app
-- Plan to-do list through project board
+- Planned to-do list through project board

 ## 12/04
 - Decided on OpenWeather API, pulling from current weather data
-- Figure out how the Current Weather Data API and Geolocating API work
+- Figured out how the Current Weather Data API and Geolocating API work
-- Create API key
+- Created API key
 - Decided on weather variables of interest
 - Started on back end
 - Started on database